 Help shape the first few meetups.

-Barclays is hosting, sponsors are in, the first evening is being scheduled.
-We'd like to hear from people willing to help choose topics, present, or simply suggest who else should be in the room.
+Issue 01 is set for Monday 29 June 2026 at the Barclays Innovation Hub.
+Beyond it, we'd like to hear from people willing to help choose topics, present, or simply suggest who else should be in the room.

 Helping curate